taosdata/TDengine/docs/en/12-taos-sql/30-join.md

 ```

 #### Result set
-The result set of Inner Join + rows in the left/right table that do not meet the join conditions combines with null data (`NULL`) in the right/left table.
+The result set of Inner Join are rows in the left/right table that do not meet the join conditions combining with null data (`NULL`) in the right/left table.

 #### Scope
 Left/Right Outer Join are supported between super tables, normal tables, child tables, and subqueries.